curl/everything-curl/internals/tests/file-format.md

 that have a text/binary difference.

 ### `<datacheckNUM [nonewline="yes"] [mode="text"]>`
-The contents of numbered datacheck sections are appended to the non-numbered one.
+The contents of numbered `datacheck` sections are appended to the non-numbered one.

 ### `<size>`
 number to return on an ftp SIZE command (set to -1 to make this command fail)

 ### `<mdtm>`
-what to send back if the client sends a (FTP) MDTM command, set to -1 to have it return that the file does not exist
+what to send back if the client sends an FTP `MDTM` command, set to -1 to have it return that the file does not exist

 ### `<postcmd>`
 special purpose server-command to control its behavior *after* the